Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices

 To enable a fair comparison between the algorithms, we first ensure that the obtained low-rank matrices $L$ all have the same rank.
 While in FPCP, RPCA-GD and Denise the required rank is set, in PCP and IALM the required rank is depending on the parameter $\lambda$.
 Therefore, we empirically determined $\lambda$ in order to reach the same rank.
 In particular, with $\lambda = 0.56/\sqrt{n}$ for the synthetic dataset and $\lambda = 0.64 /\sqrt{n}$ for the real dataset, we approximately obtain a rank of $3$ for matrices $L$.

-Overall Denise obtains comparable results to the state-of-the-art algorithms, while significantly outperforming the other algorithms in terms of speed (Table \ref{table:synthetic normal}).
+In Table \ref{table:synthetic normal}, we evaluate Denise (trained on the training set with sparsity $s_0=0.95$) in 5 test settings with different sparsity $s_0 \in \{ 0.6, 0.7, 0.8, 0.9, 0.95 \}$.
+Overall Denise obtains comparable results to the state-of-the-art algorithms, while significantly outperforming the other algorithms in terms of inference speed once it is trained.
 This is due to the fact that only one forward pass through the neural network of Denise is needed during evaluation to compute the decomposition.
 In contrast to this very fast operation, the state-of-the-art algorithms need to solve an iterative optimization algorithm for each new matrix.